Atom contains a number of packages that are Node modules instead of Atom packages. If you want to make changes to the Node modules, for instance

 atom-keymap, you have to link them into the development environment differently than you would a normal Atom package.

 Here are the steps to run a local version of a Node module, not an Atom package, within Atom.
 We're using

 atom-keymap as an example:

-git clone https://github.com/atom/atom-keymap.git cd atom-keymap npm install npm link # This is the special step, it makes the Node module work with Atom's version of Node apm rebuild cd WHERE YOU CLONED ATOM npm link atom-keymap # Should work! atom --dev .
+git clone https://github.com/atom/atom-keymap.git cd atom-keymap npm install npm link # This is the special step, it makes the Node module work with Atom's version of Node apm rebuild cd WHERE YOU CLONED ATOM npm link atom-keymap # If you have cloned Atom in a different location than ~/github/atom%USERPROFILE%\github\atom # you need to set the following environment variable exportsetx ATOM_DEV_RESOURCE_PATH=WHERE YOU CLONED ATOM # Should work! atom --dev .

 After you get the Node module linked and working, every time you make a change to the Node module's code, you will have to exit Atom and do the following:

 cd WHERE YOU CLONED THE NODE MODULE npm install apm rebuild cd WHERE YOU CLONED ATOM atom --dev .